xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 This is a manual test.
 It shall not be added to permanent testing because it is a race condition and does not provide value as a permanent manual test.

-7.1 Run the in-house reproducable case as described in section 6 and assure the deadlock does nto happen.
+7.1 Run the in-house reproducible case as described in section 6 and assure the deadlock does not happen.
 7.2 Provide the fixed version to the user and let them test their case to assure it it resolved.

 ### 8. User Documentation